 For decades, medical school was essentially an endurance test for your memory.
 But as Harvard Medical School Dean Bernard Chang recently pointed out in Harvard Medicine Magazine, we are entering a genuine "revolution" in how medicine is taught.

-Think about it: if ChatGPT can pass the USMLE with flying colors, what does that mean for the human student?
-It sends a clear message.
-If a machine can recall the facts, the true value of a physician lies in synthesis—taking that raw data and applying it to a living, breathing, unique patient.
-This is why we’re seeing a total overhaul in assessments.
+If ChatGPT can pass the USMLE, what does that mean for the human student?
+If a machine can recall facts, the value of a physician lies in synthesis, taking that raw data and applying it to a living, unique patient.
+This is why assessments are being overhauled.
 The question is shifting from "What do you know?" to "How do you think?"

 Realistic Clinical Simulations: Practicing Without Risk